bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 ### Create components

-In the following steps, we'll be adding React Components to assemble our coupon drawer.
+In the following steps, we'll be adding React components to assemble our coupon drawer.

 1. Navigate to the `./assets/js` folder.
 2. Create a `js/components` folder within the `/js` folder.